-When I first came along this square, I really was surprised.
-Somehow I did not expect such a cosy and neat little square in a big city like Vienna.
+When I first came along this square called Servitenplatz, I really was surprised.
+Somehow I did not expect such a cosy and neat little place in a big city like Vienna.

 Servitenplatz resembles the centre of a small Austrian village.
 So what do you need for such a square?
 An old church, some benches, huge trees which give shade, a café, a pub, nice stores in the surrounding streets and local people who enjoy it- both old and young.
 This is what you get here!
 And that’s why I like this spot.